 The data regarding comparative adverse event rates of long-acting opioids are quite limited.
 Most opioids have not been compared directly in clinical trials.
-There are only two poor-quality trials directly comparing one long-acting opioids.
+There are only three trials (rated poor-quality for adverse event assessment) that directly compared long-acting opioids.
 One of these trials compared two different long-acting opioids, and the other compared once-daily versus twice-daily preparations of morphine.
+The third was a very small (n=18) trial of patients with chronic pancreatitis and did not provide usable information about comparative safety.
 The indirect evidence from 13 other trials are too heterogeneous and of insufficient quality to determine relative risk of common gastrointestinal and neurological adverse event rates, as well as withdrawal rates due to adverse events.
 Rates of abuse and addiction were not reported in these trials.
 Observational studies on adverse event were of generally poorer quality than the clinical trials and did not provide additional reliable information regarding comparative adverse event rates.
-There is insufficient evidence to suggest that one long-acting opioid is superior in terms of adverse events than any other in chronic non-cancer pain patients.

-Recent epidemiologic data published by the State of Oregon suggest that the rise in methadone-associated deaths observed between 1999 and 2002 is proportionate to changes in prescribing patterns and do not provide additional evidence regarding the risk of methadone compared to other long-acting opioids.
-Data from the DAWN study also found that changes in emergency-room visit "mentions" for various opioids were roughly proportionate to estimates in changes in prescribing patterns.
+Recent epidemiologic data published by the State of Oregon found that the rise in methadone-associated deaths observed between 1999 and 2002 is proportionate to changes in prescribing patterns and do not provide additional evidence regarding the risk of methadone compared to other long-acting opioids.
+Data from the DAWN study also suggest that changes in emergency-room visit "mentions" for various opioids were roughly proportionate to estimates in changes in prescribing patterns.